dunhamsteve/newt/README.md

 has a dropdown with some samples.
 Currently the web playground is using the Idris-built version of newt because most browsers lack tail call optimization.

-The directory `port` contains a port of newt to itself.
-Currently it needs to be run by `bun` rather than `node` because `bun` does tail call optimization.
+The directory `orig` contains the original version of newt written in Idris.
+It is used by the playground until TCO is added to newt.

 ## Sample code

-- `port` contains a copy of newt written in newt
+- `src` contains a copy of newt written in newt
-- `newt` contains miscellaneous files
+- `newt` contains miscellaneous samples
 - `aoc2024` contains solutions for 2024 Advent of Code in newt
-- `tests` contains some test cases.
+- `tests` contains test cases

 ## Building

-There is a `Makefile` that builds both chez and javascript versions.
-They end up in `build/exec` as usual.
-I've also added a `pack.toml`, so `pack build` also works.
+The `Makefile` will build both the original Idris version of `newt`, which will end up in `build/exec` and the current version of newt, which will be `./newt.js`.
+There is a `pack.toml` file to allow building the original version of newt with `pack build`.

+Newt can also be built by running `bun run bootstrap/newt.js src/Main.newt -o newt.js`.

 There is a vscode extension in `newt-vscode`.
 Running `make vscode` will build and install it.
 The extension expects `build/exec/newt` to exist in the workspace.
 And `make test` will run a few black box tests.
 Currently it simply checks return codes, since the output format is in flux.

+## Playground

-The web playground is in playground.
+The web playground is found in the `playground` directory.
+It uses the original version of newt, which takes advantage of Idris' tail call optimization.

 - `npm install` will pull down dependencies.
 - `./build` will build the web workers and install sample files (`make` must be run in root first).
 - `npx vite` will run the dev server.